 Intrigued?
 Instead of us just telling you, we thought we’d show you.
 Below, award-winning interior designer Kelly Hoppen CBE, who is Insinkerator’s brand ambassador, demonstrates just how easy and safe it is to use.

-This means your household’s carbon footprint is reduced too!
+This means you’ll also reduce your household’s carbon footprint.

 In addition, if there’s an anaerobic digester within the sewerage system, the nutrients from the waste can be turned into biogas and fertiliser.

-Finally, all models have long warranties, including Insinkerator’s top-of-the-range Evolution 250, which has an eight-year guarantee.
+Finally, all models have long warranties.
+This also includes Insinkerator’s top-of-the-range Evolution 250, which has an eight-year guarantee.

-This article has been created in partnership with Insinkerator.
+We created this article in partnership with Insinkerator.
 For more information on Insinkerator’s products visit www.insinkerator.emerson.com/en-gb.